asac/openwrt-snap/README.md

 * upstream procd fixes
 * add config option to use one host iface as wan bridge without managing it
 * develop generic rootfs architecture target to openwrt and upstream
+  * identify what a good generic openwrt config set would be (e.g. enable iw etc.)
 * investigate how to closer integrate openwrt with a host ubuntu core snapd
 * validate wifi feature with hostapd
 * add support for generating default configs for wifi and lan usb adapters on first boot (or better hotplug, but hard)